Spaun takes Texas Open for 1st PGA win, 1st trip to Masters - NewsBreak

 Spaun takes Texas Open for 1st PGA win, 1st trip to Masters

-SAN ANTONIO — (AP) — J.J.
-Spaun won his first PGA Tour event — and his first trip to the Masters — by firing a final-round 69 at the Valero Texas Open on Sunday.
+J.J.
+Spaun won his first PGA Tour event — and his first trip to The Masters — by firing a final-round 69 at the Valero Texas Open on Sunday.

 In his 147th PGA Tour start, Spaun survived a double-bogey start to his round by recording five birdies with no bogeys to finish at 13-under at TPC San Antonio.
 It gave him a two-shot margin over Matt Kuchar (69) and Matt Jones (66).